Ianwanarua/Github-search/README.md

 This is an angular CLI app that lets Users input their github username and then it displays their profile together with their repositories.

 ## Development server

+Run `ng serve` for a dev server.
+Navigate to `http://localhost:4200/`.
+The app will automatically reload if you change any of the source files.